Enhancing Cloud Network Resilience via a Robust LLM-Empowered Multi-Agent Reinforcement Learning Framework: Related Works

 \section{Related Works}

-As the core infrastructure supporting modern enterprise applications and distributed services, cloud networks are characterized by flexible node scheduling, real-time topology evolution, and elastic scalability.
-While these features enhance service flexibility, they also significantly expand the system's attack surface, posing threats from multi-staged and coordinated attacks to network resilience.
-To counter these threats, existing research has explored various technical approaches.
-However, as mentioned in Section \ref{sec:introduction}, these methods still exhibit significant limitations when simultaneously adapting to dynamic changes in network structure (A1), network scale (A2), attack policy (A3), and attack intensity (A4).
+Cloud networks, characterized by dynamic scheduling and scalability, face significant threats from multi-staged attacks.
+While technical approaches exist, they struggle to simultaneously adapt to changes in network structure (A1), scale (A2), attack policy (A3), and intensity (A4).